-A suite of websites with content ranging from Australian convict history to the personal, music matters, creative writing, humour, and a spot of family history ... not to speak of a dab of satire ...
+A suite of websites with content ranging from Australian convict history to the personal, music matters, creative writing, humour, and a spot of family history, plus some of The Future too ... not to speak of a dab of satire ...

 The Blackheath Connection ... a 70+ page website on convict transportation to North America, then to Australia to 1810.
 Based on The Duncan Campbell Letterbooks 1758-1803++ held by Mitchell Library, Sydney.